DouglasUrner/Recipes/baking/corn-bread.md

 1. Combine dry ingredients
 1. Combine wet
 1. Mix wet ingredients into dry
-1. Add corn and berries
+1. Add corn and extras (berries, jalepenos, etc.)
 1. Fill loaf pan(s) about 3/4 of the way full
 1. Bake in mini loaf pans for 25 minutes, or until the loaf starts to smell and are nicely browned on top (and a toothpick comes out clean).